Taeuswright/THE-Squid/README.md

 # THE-Squid
 makin a squid

-* Building a squid that shoots ink across the screen
+* shoots rotating ink across the screen

 * bubbles float up from the bottom continuously

-*
+* Displays the words : PEC, the safest safety company, where all the chairs have seat belts